PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI4.md

 - [ ] A machine-learning powered scanner scans suitcases for weapons at the airport.
 A knife was developed to avoid detection by making the system think it is an umbrella.

-These examples are known as **adverserial examples** and they are a critical threat to the adoption of AI in a lot of industried.
+These examples are known as **adverserial examples** and they are a critical threat to the adoption of AI in a lot of industries.
 Please watch this video to learm more about adverserial examples and the threat they pose.

 <!-- blank line -->
 <figure class="video_container">